Categories

 But frankly, I’d rather put in a 15 hour day than go home and deal with that again tonight.
 I’ll say again that it’s amazing that the human species exists at all.
 I honestly don’t know how people raise more than a couple of kids.

-2 thoughts on “Losing my religion…and my patience…and my “Best Dad” award
+2 replies on “Losing my religion…and my patience…and my “Best Dad” award”

 Well, our Mimi lives with us, and other than doing her routine things with our daughter, we have to ask for help beyond that (reasonable).
 Did you ask your Mimi for help or wait to be offered help?
 Next time try telling her if she ever wants to see the grandkids again, she’ll need to chip in while Career Mom is off doing her thing.